4 Ways Yoga Fosters Respiratory System Health

 CAUTION: Yoga has mixed reviews on its benefits for moderate to severe asthma.
 For this specific condition, we recommend working with a very experienced teacher.

-In addition to keeping your respiratory muscles strong and flexible, you can use your asana practice to reverse changes to your body due to aging, physical habits, injuries, and scoliosis, that negatively impact your ability to breath.
-These include structural changes to both muscles and fascia of your chest as well as the chest wall bones and thoracic spine.
+In addition to keeping your respiratory muscles strong and flexible, you can use your asana practice to reverse changes to your body due to aging, physical habits, injuries, and scoliosis that negatively impact your ability to breathe.
+These include structural changes to both muscles and fascia of your chest and the chest wall bones and thoracic spine.

 In general, yoga exercises can reverse changes by:

-2. Increasing movement in your chest and spine by regularly stretching your chest muscles all directions.
+- Increasing movement in your chest and spine by regularly stretching your chest muscles in all directions.

-In normal, healthy breathing, as you inhale, your chest and ribs will expand slightly and your belly will rise up or bulge forward, and as you exhale, your belly will relax back and your chest and ribs will relax back toward center.
+In normal, healthy breathing, as you inhale, your chest and ribs will expand slightly, and your belly will rise up or bulge forward, and as you exhale, your belly will relax back, and your chest and ribs will relax back toward the center.
 Although not common, there are two different breathing patterns that occur in some people that can be problematic:

 Chest Breathing.
 Instead of your belly expanding on your inhalation and relaxing back on your exhalation, there is no movement in your belly at all.
 All the movement during respiration is in your chest alone.

-A well-rounded yoga breathing practice that includes calming, balancing, and simulating practices, can promote the health of your respiratory system by improving the strength and flexibility or your chest muscles and fascia as well as improving the alignment of your ribs and spine.
-In general, you’ll benefit from actively challenging your diaphragm with practices that extend the length of the inhalations and exhalations, and that include inhalation and exhalation pausing.
+A well-rounded yoga breathing practice that includes calming, balancing, and simulating practices can promote the health of your respiratory system by improving the strength and flexibility of your chest muscles and fascia, as well as improving the alignment of your ribs and spine.
+In general, you’ll benefit from actively challenging your diaphragm with practices that extend the length of the inhalations and exhalations and that include inhalation and exhalation pausing.

 In addition, recent studies have shown that pranayama is effective in improving lung function in those with chronic obstructive pulmonary disease (COPD.
 For this condition, equal lengthening of the inhalation and exhalation is recommended.

-Finally, yoga breathing exercises that calm your nervous system, such as extending the exhalation or pausing at the end of it, add the benefit of lowering overall stress, which can be particularly helpful to people who are challenged by a respiratory condition.
+Finally, yoga breathing exercises that benefit the nervous system, such as extending the exhalation or pausing at the end of it, calm the body and lower overall stress, which can be particularly helpful to people who are challenged by a respiratory condition.

-This article originally published on yogaforhealthyaging.blogspot.com.
+This article was originally published on yogaforhealthyaging.blogspot.com.
 Reprinted with permission.